Gabriel-P-Langlois/BPDN_differential_inclusions/README.md

 1)  This repository contains the scripts and functions for the exact homotopy method based on gradient inclusions.

-2)  As for Jan 25 2024, there are two major scripts: one for comparing different implementations of the exact Lasso method, and one that compares one implementation of the exact lasso method with the
-    i) glmnet algorithm and ii) first-order FISTA with improved screening rule.
+2)  The scripts are in the main working directory, while the functions are located in the appropriate ./src directories.

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 Some notes regarding the script that compares different implementations